StackVista/stackstate-docs/setup/otel/getting-started/getting-started-linux.md

 For other installation options use the [Open Telemetry instructions](https://opentelemetry.io/docs/collector/installation/#linux).

 After installation modify the collector configuration by editing `/etc/otelcol-contrib/config.yaml`.
-Change the file such that it looks like the `config.yaml` example here, replace `<otlp-suse-observability-endpoint>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert your receiver api key for `<receiver-api-key>` (see [here](/use/security/k8s-ingestion-api-keys.md#api-keys) where to find it):
+Change the file such that it looks like the `config.yaml` example here, replace `<otlp-suse-observability-endpoint:port>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert your receiver api key for `<receiver-api-key>` (see [here](/use/security/k8s-ingestion-api-keys.md#api-keys) where to find it):

 {% code title="config.yaml" lineNumbers="true" %}
 ```yaml